takata-lab/chimera-buster/README.md

 This method can be more cost-effective and time-efficient compared to other methods of DNA fragmentation, such as sonication.

-Unfortunately, enzymatic fragmentation can generate artificial short reads during its shearing process.
+Unfortunately, during the enzymatic fragmentation process, a small number of artificial short reads can be generated, which can be significant in terms of their impact.

 This program can detect these artifacts and compute corresponding statistics for each SNP.

 ## Installation (on CentOS or RHEL):